April 07, 2025 Last Updated: September 11, 2025 by Anthony Riccio

 Your social media activity can have serious consequences if you’re facing criminal charges.
 Examples of significant risks include:

 You should always be extremely careful about what you post on social media.
-However, exercising such caution is essential you are involved in a criminal case.
-Here are some essential guidelines to follow:
+However, exercising such caution is essential if you are involved in a criminal case.
+Here are some critical guidelines to follow:

 Following these guidelines and consulting with an attorney can reduce the risks associated with social media use during legal proceedings.